mdmayfield/Linux-XPS-15/Headphones.md

 After making that change, I tried putting the laptop to sleep (closing lid) *while headphones were connected*.
 I heard a click in the headphones, then opened the laptop again and sound played through the headphones.
 After this, headphone plug/unplug seems to work fully as expected.

 Note that I don't know whether the above change to alsa-base.conf was actually part of the solution or not, yet.

+After again suspending and resuming, this time *without* headphones connected, the headphones continue to work correctly when plugged in.